ImperialCollegeLondon/RCDS-machine-learning-with-python/README.md

 # Machine Learning with Python

-*Getting started with scikit-learn for machine learning*
+*Getting started with scikit-learn*

-Following on from the Introduction to Machine Learning course, this series of hands-on workshops will get you started with applying supervised and unsupervised machine learning methods in Python, using the popular `scikit-learn` package.
+Following on from the *Introduction to Machine Learning* course, this series of hands-on workshops will get you started with applying supervised and unsupervised machine learning methods in Python, using the popular `scikit-learn` package.

 ## Intended Learning Outcomes